jbeda/eightypercent/content/post/layers-in-the-stack.md

 +++

 I was chatting on an Xoogler message board the other day and Dennis Ordanov ([@daodennis](https://twitter.com/daodennis)) was asking about the basic moving parts of a production stack.
-I just started enumerating them from memory and thought it might be a good blog post.
+I just started enumerating them from memory and thought it might be a good blog post[^other-posts].
 So, here is a mostly stream-of-consciousness dump of the parts a modern (container based) production environment[^caveats].

 * **Production Host OS**.
-This is a simplified and managable Linux distribution.
+This is a simplified and manageable Linux distribution.
 Usually it is just enough to get a container engine up and running.
   * Examples include [CoreOS](https://coreos.com/using-coreos/), [Red Hat Project Atomic](http://www.projectatomic.io/), [Ubuntu Snappy](https://developer.ubuntu.com/en/snappy/), and [Rancher OS](http://rancher.com/rancher-os/).
 * **Container Engine**.
-This is the system for setting up and managing contianers.
+This is the system for setting up and managing containers.
 It is the primary management agent on the node.
   * Examples include [Docker Engine](https://www.docker.com/docker-engine), [CoreOS rkt](https://coreos.com/rkt/docs/latest/), and [LXC](https://linuxcontainers.org/) and [systemd-nspawn](http://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).
   * Some of these systems are more amenable to being directly controlled remotely than others.
-  * The [Open Container Initiative](https://www.opencontainers.org/) is working to standarize the input into these systems -- basically the root filesystem for the container along with some common parameters in a JSON file.
+  * The [Open Container Initiative](https://www.opencontainers.org/) is working to standardize the input into these systems -- basically the root filesystem for the container along with some common parameters in a JSON file.
 * **Container Image Packaging and Distribution.** A Container Image is a named and cloneable chroot that can be used to create container instances.
-It is pretty much an efficient way to caputure, name and distribute the set of files that make up a container at runtime.
+It is pretty much an efficient way to capture, name and distribute the set of files that make up a container at runtime.
   * Both Docker and CoreOS rkt solve this problem.
 It is built into the Docker Engine but is broken out for rkt as a separate tool set call [acbuild](https://github.com/appc/acbuild).
   * Inside of Google this was done slightly differently with a file package distribution system called [MPM](https://www.youtube.com/watch?v=_uJlTllziPI).
   * Personally, I'm hoping that we can define a widely adopted spec for this, hopefully as part of the OCI.